EarthByte/Solid_Earth_Carbon_Flux_1.8Ga/README.md

 This workflow requires a series of input files:

 ### Required input data
-The utility folder `./utils/` contains all required text files, spreadsheets, Python scripts and the Cao et al. 2024 plate reconstruction model required to run this workflow (in the directory `./utils/Cao_etal_2024_1.8_Ga_mantle_ref_frame`).
+The utility folder `./utils/` contains all required text files, spreadsheets, Python scripts and the Cao et al. 2024 plate reconstruction model in a mantle reference frame are required to run this workflow (in the directory `./utils/Cao_etal_2024_1.8_Ga_mantle_ref_frame`).
 The workflow is structured to access these files without any further action.

 ### Required netCDF grids